department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

     - 1 foot and 1 eye, **or**
     - 1 hand and 1 eye

-### How do I get this SGLI disability extension?
+### How do I apply for SGLI Disability Extension?

 You’ll need to apply for the Servicemembers’ Group Life Insurance Disability Extension (SGLI-DE).

-To apply, fill out the SGLI Disability Extension Application and give it to your unit’s personnel officer.
+To apply, fill out the SGLI Disability Extension Application and send it to the OSGLI address listed on the application.
 [Download the SGLI Disability Extension Application](http://www.benefits.va.gov/INSURANCE/forms/SGLV_8715.pdf).

 If you do this, you’ll get a notice 20 months after your separation date letting you know that your SGLI-DE will end and that you now have the option to pay a premium for Veterans’ Group Life Insurance (VGLI).